 In this context, RR No. 11.14 might need to be changed to enable the notification of such stations, for example:

-11.14 Frequency assignments to ship stations and to mobile stations, of other services, to stations in the amateur service, to earth stations in the amateur-satellite service, and those to broadcasting stations in the high-frequency bands allocated to the broadcasting service between 5 900 kHz and 26 100 kHz which are subject to Article 12 shall not be notified under this Article.
+11.14 Frequency assignments to mobile stations, except ship, aircraft, radiolocation and radionavigation mobile stations, to stations in the amateur service, to earth stations in the amateur-satellite service, and those to broadcasting stations in the high-frequency bands allocated to the broadcasting service between 5 900 kHz and 26 100 kHz which are subject to Article 12 shall not be notified under this Article.
+(WRC-23)

 Views and proposals: Noting the complexity of frequency sharing and compatibility, as well as its relevance to other WRC-23 agenda items, further discussions are needed for the issue.
 At this stage, this Administration has difficulty in agreeing to this modification proposal.